beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 ### Docker for Developers

-Maintain Docker environment clean, use --rm when running interactive containers.
+Maintain Docker environment clean, use ```--rm`` when running interactive containers.

 #### Docker-Compose
-Docker-compose is a tool that allows to define multiple docker-containers using a configuration file and run them with a single command.
+Docker-compose is a tool that allows us to define multiple docker-containers using a configuration file and run them with a single command.

 This is an example of a docker-compose.yml configuration file:
 ```yaml